gabeolivares/url_shortner/README.md

-# TaskRabbit Coding Exercise
+# Coding Exercise

+This was done in 1 hour for a coding interview.
+The code has not been maintained or edited since the interview.
+It currently works as intended.

-For this coding exercise, you'll be designing a URL shortener, similar to [Bitly](https://bitly.com/) or [Rebrandly](https://www.rebrandly.com/).
+Directions: For this coding exercise, you'll be designing a URL shortener, similar to [Bitly](https://bitly.com/) or [Rebrandly](https://www.rebrandly.com/).
 Shortened URLs help people share a URL easily across social media platforms.

 ## Setup